winks/f5n.org/content/about.md

 generation, the better docs and there being an actual community.
 I still use Vim exclusively for updating though.

+In October of 2021 I started redoing the CSS.

 Earlier incarnations (of which many never even went public) included [Django][], [Silex][] and several handcrafted CMS.
 Didn't we all write those from ca. 2000 to 2005?